 Criminal Defense Lawyer

-Hopefully by now the driver has hired a criminal defense lawyer.
-With dwi cases there is a separate drivers license issue that needs attention from a skilled dwi attorney.
+Hopefully, by now, the driver has hired a criminal defense lawyer.
+With DWI cases, there is a separate drivers license issue that needs attention from a skilled DWI attorney.
 But with that issue aside, the best drunk driving lawyers would have already been collecting evidence to begin setting up his or her case.
-There may be breath or blood test evidence that needs to be investigated as well as maybe an accident reconstruction investigation.
+There may be breath or blood test evidence that needs to be investigated as well as possibly an accident reconstruction investigation.
 The court appearances will be where most of the discussion and negotiating takes place between the defense lawyer and the prosecutor.

 3rd DWI in Texas Probation